Skip to Content

 Lenders can consider these payments as steady income under the right circumstances.

-First and perhaps most important, the payment terms need to be detailed in a legal agreement.
-You must also show that you have received full, on-time, payments for the past six months.
+First and perhaps most important, the payment terms must be detailed in a legal agreement.
+You must also show that you have received full, on-time payments for the past six months.

 This can be where things often fall apart when using support payments for a mortgage.
 Lenders need to prove the income is steady and reliable.
 The only way to make a case for future reliability is to look at the past.